Can’t see all of a sudden? Our quick guide on defogging your car windows

 And that’s it!
 Fogging windows is a very frequent occurrence and thus hopefully, these quick tips should help you defog your windows in a safe manner with some extra advice on how to prevent it from happening while on the road.

-For better edification, here’s by YouTuber Mark Rober, who explains some of the best methods to defogging your windows using science.
+For better edification, here’s an informative video by YouTuber Mark Rober, who explains some of the best methods to defogging your windows using science.